thindil/steamsky/bin/doc/MODDING.md

   faction.
 Must be valid skill name from *data/game.dat* file
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "update" (update this entry).
 - Attribute `faction` is faction index to which relation will be set.
 - Attributes `minreputation`, `maxreputation`, `reputation`: starting reputation with selected faction.
 If it should have random reputation, use